 An RV safety approach should be holistic, the Fridge Defend for the refrigerator, fire extinguishers, and a GFI for the fridge heaters.

 This image shows an electric heater GFI on the power supply to an RV fridge.
-A GFI or GFCI plug are generally the same device.
+GFI or GFCI plugs are generally the same device.
 One of our customers reported that the Fridge Defend Control turned off their fridge.
 They turned off the Fridge Defend (do not do this yourself, allow the Fridge Defend to do its job) to restart their fridge.
 Luckily this event happened at night, thus when the fridge restarted on 120VAC the owner of the RV went out to look and witnessed the bottom of one heater glowing red hot.

 This picture is from an RV refrigerator that caught on fire due to an electrical heater internal short.
 The owner of this RV claimed that the fuse was the factory fuse.
 If this is the case, enough energy was allowed to blow a hole in the heater which also resulted in the cooling unit being ruptured.